Atlanta government ransomware attack

 The city of Atlanta, Georgia was the subject of a ransomware attack which began in March 2018.
 The city recognized the attack on Thursday, March 22, 2018, and publicly acknowledged it was a ransomware attack.

 Due to Atlanta's national importance as a transportation and economic hub, the attack received wide attention and was notable for both the extent and duration of the service outages caused.
 Many city services and programs were affected by the attack, including utility, parking, and court services.
 City officials were forced to complete paper forms by hand.

-On November 26, a grand jury indicted two Iranian hackers, Faramarz Shahi Savandi and Mohammad Mehdi Shah Mansouri, for the attack.
+On November 26, 2018, a grand jury indicted two Iranian security hackers, Faramarz Shahi Savandi and Mohammad Mehdi Shah Mansouri, for the attack.
 The Department of Justice alleged that Savandi and Mansouri are part of the SamSam group; that the SamSam group is based out of Iran; and that the pair created SamSam Ransomware, the malware used in the attack.
 There are no affiliations with the government of Iran.

 Approach and attack

 Leading up to the attack, the Atlanta government was criticized for a lack of spending on upgrading its IT infrastructure, leaving multiple vulnerabilities open to attack.
 In fact, a January 2018 audit found 1,500 to 2,000 vulnerabilities in the city's systems, and suggested that the number of vulnerabilities had grown so large that workers grew complacent.
 The virus used to attack the city was the SamSam Ransomware, which differs from other ransomware in that it does not rely on phishing, but rather utilizes a brute-force attack to guess weak passwords until a match is found.
 It is known to target weaker IT infrastructures and servers.
 The ransomware has prominently been behind attacks on medical and government organizations since its discovery in 2016, with previous attacks on targets ranging from small towns such as Farmington, New Mexico to the Colorado Department of Transportation and the Erie County Medical Center.
 It can also bypass antivirus software.
 Despite no suspects being identified or indicted until November 2018, the SamSam hackers were described as "opportunistic".

-On March 22, at 5:40 AM, the Department of Atlanta Information Management first learned of outages on various internal and customer applications “including some applications customers use to pay bills or access court related information,” according to Richard Cox, the city's interim Chief of Operations.
+On March 22, 2018, at 5:40 AM, the Department of Atlanta Information Management first learned of outages on various internal and customer applications “including some applications customers use to pay bills or access court related information,” according to Richard Cox, the city's interim Chief of Operations.
 Soon afterward, the city shut down many of its digital services in an attempt to control the situation, including its court system database and the wi-fi at Hartsfield–Jackson Atlanta International Airport.
 The city eventually identified it as a ransomware attack.